Need a Pay-for-Performance (P4P) advertising partner to accelerate your business growth?

 We’re seeking win-win partnerships.
 As such, the P4P remuneration needs to work well for both sides of the partnership.

 The most basic metrics we evaluate include how many sales (and profit) are generated in a given time period.
-You may be pleased with the leads and sales, but what if the volume does not support our continued effort?
+You may be pleased with the leads and sales, but what if the volume does not support continued effort on our end?

 Once again, we’re looking for win-win P4P partnerships.